Notification

 For more detailed information about GTIN validation, download the GS1 GTIN validation guide.

 If you're working with a third-party platform, some of these instructions may not apply to you.
-Refer to your third-party platform for instructions on how to resolve the issue or complete the task.
+Refer to your third-party platform for instructions on how to resolve the issue and request a review.
 Learn how to find support if you use a non-Google platform.

 Related links